jsnmui/blogapi/README.md

 1. Create a folder for project on your local machine.
 2. Open a bash shell.
 3. cd into folder that was created in step 1
-3. In the terminal type  git clone https://github.com/jsnmui/blogapi.git
+3. In the terminal type: git clone https://github.com/jsnmui/blogapi.git

 ### Node.js
 1. Go to https://nodejs.org/en/download/
-2. Download the correct installer for your system
+2. Download the correct installer for your system.
-3. Run the installer
+3. Run the installer.

 ### MongoDB
 1. Create account on https://www.mongodb.com/